cyclus/cyclus.github.com/source/cep/cep18.rst

 The ExchangeContext retains the current state of the exchange, including information regarding the players (i.e., requesters and suppliers) as well as information regarding requests and bids.
-The ResourceExchange initiates the phase order and updates the context state.
+The ResourceExchange initiates the various phases and updates the context state.
 As currently envisioned, an exchange and context's lifetime is the single resolution of the exchange at a given time.
 The exchange is populated with traders as known by the wider simulation context.
 Both the ExchangeContext and ResourceExchange are templated on the Resource being exchanged, as was the case above.
 An overview of the exchange implementation follows, noting the state updates of the context at each phase.

 RFB Phase
 +++++++++